cursebreakers/rust_rss/README.md

 `cargo run`

-THe program will gather rss content from the urls in **feeds.json** and return them to the terminal.
+The program will gather rss content from the urls in **feeds.json** and return them to the terminal.
 By default, only the current date is returned.
 This can be bypassed to return all available rss by passing the `-a` flag (if using `cargo run` and not the binary, you must add a `--` to the command).

 eg: `cargo run -- -a`